optilude/jira-cycle-extract/README.rst

 JIRA Cycle Data extract utility
 ===============================

-**NOTE:** Whilst this tool should remain functional, development has moved onto its leaner, meaner, and more powerful offsprint, `jira-agile-metrics`.
+**NOTE:** Whilst this tool should remain functional, development has moved onto its leaner, meaner, and more powerful offspring, `jira-agile-metrics`.
 See https://github.com/DeloitteDigitalUK/jira-agile-metrics

 This utility helps extract data from JIRA for processing with the ActionableAgile™ Analytics tool (https://www.actionableagile.com/analytics-tools/),